corcorana/restingIAF/iaf_manu.md

 The LM routine returned PAF estimates for all simulated spectra; however, 15 estimates in the SNR = 0.05 condition were excluded on the basis that they constituted lower bound suprema.
 Even with these estimates removed, LM detection was associated with a 12-fold increase in average estimate error in the SNR = 0.05 condition as compared to the SGF method.
 Of the 224 estimates that were shifted by more than one frequency bin from their corresponding target frequency, 42 deviated by 1 to 2.5 Hz, while a further 56 deviated by more than 2.5 Hz.
-All of these extreme errors constituted under-estimates of the target component (SNR = 0.05, Figure 16).
+All of these extreme errors constituted underestimates of the target component (SNR = 0.05, Figure 16).
 The LM procedure was also markedly less accurate in the SNR = 0.10 condition, where it registered more than double the RMSE observed in SGF-resolved peaks.
 Average LM estimation error converged with that of the SGF technique in higher SNR conditions, although the magnitude of its worst errors (*maxDiff*) remained elevated relative to SGF-generated PAF estimates.